json-everything/json-everything/docs_source/release-notes/json-schema.md

 Fixed [#76](https://github.com/gregsdennis/json-everything/issues/76) - `.GetHashCode()` is inconsistent for schemas and keywords.
 Credit to [@amosonn](https://github.com/amosonn) for pointing me to a good hash code method in the wild.

+`RecursiveRef` parameterless constructor marked obsolete in favor of new constructor which takes a boolean value.
+Schema builder extension also updated to include a parameter which defaults to `true` to maintain current behavior.

 # [1.8.0](https://github.com/gregsdennis/json-everything/pull/72)

 Exposed `UriExtensions` to help support new keywords that manipulate URIs.